SamuelOvuema/Dareyio-pbl/Project3.md

 So far we have written the backend part of our To-Do application and configured a database, but we do not have a frontend UI yet.
 We need ReactJS code to achieve that.
 But during development, we will need a way to test our code using RESTful API.
 Therefore, we will need to make use of some API development client to test our code.

+In this project, we will use Postman to test our API.
+Click [Install Postman](https://www.getpostman.com/downloads/) to download and install postman on your machine.

+Click HERE to learn how perform CRUD operations on Postman

+You should test all the API endpoints and make sure they are working.
+For the endpoints that require body, you should send JSON back with the necessary fields since it’s what we setup in our code.

+Now open your Postman, create a POST request to the API http://<PublicIP-or-PublicDNS>:5000/api/todos.
+This request sends a new task to our To-Do list so the application could store it in the database.

+Note: make sure your set header key Content-Type as application/json